matk0/cosanostra/README.md

 - Connect to Nostr relays using WebSockets
 - Subscribe to Nostr events with filters
-- Fetch user profile metadata (kind 0 events)
+- Fetch user profile metadata (kind 0 events) from multiple relays in parallel
+- Select the most recent profile based on timestamp when querying multiple relays
+- Enrich profile data with event metadata (created_at timestamp and event_id)
 - Basic conversion between npub and hex-encoded public keys (limited to specific test keys)

 ## Limitations